 However, remember: Even if a woman is approved for surrogacy in her 50s, there will still be all the risks of an advanced-maternal-age pregnancy.
 Both parties must be 100 percent comfortable with these risks in order to move forward.

-If you think being a surrogate mother at age 50 or older might be possible for you, please reach out to a surrogacy attorney or reproductive endocrinologist to begin your medical screening.
+If you think being a surrogate mother at age 50 or older might be possible for you, please reach out to a surrogacy professional to get more information about your next steps.